adam-r-kowalski/atom/README.md

 ### Shadowing

 Shadowing in Mantis allows you to declare a new variable with the same name as a previously declared variable.
 The new variable shadows the previous one within its scope, meaning the previous variable cannot be accessed.
-This is not an error in Neuron; it's a feature of the language.
+This is not an error in Mantis; it's a feature of the language.

 Here's an example: